-Teachers set educational approaches and techniques for network learning environments in which knowledge constructs that reliably fits experience with the world and the interaction with information and ideas.
+Teachers set educational approaches and techniques for network learning environments in which knowledge constructs that reliably fit experience with the world and the interaction with information and ideas.

-Educators make an analysis of selected contents plans and carry-on assignments; he indicates learners' ICT group activities where they want to participate, and students build on other ́s ideas.
+Educators make an analysis of selected contents plans and carry-on assignments; he indicates learners' ICT group activities where they want to participate, and students build on other ideas.
 Thus, there are two types of learning networks: online communities and face-to-face community.

-For this reason, the academies are required according to the specific needs in each campus considering the new role of the teacher in the organization and development of each work session.
+For this reason, the academies according to their specific needs in each campus, need to consider the new role of the teacher in the organization and development of each work session.

-The Secretaría de Educación Pública Deputy on its website, there is a Digital Library for Teachers.
-In this website, teachers can find the Guidelines for creating learning network environments.
+The Undersecretary of Higher Secondary Education on its website has a Digital Library for Teachers.
+In this website, teachers can find the guidelines for creating learning network environments.